hadasman/ZeroNetworksTest/README.md

 - Failed launches are also counted in the calculation of mass average
 - If no static_fire_date (sometimes None), delay = 0
 - Aggregation is on the year part of launch date
-    - Since average is a non-linear metric it would need to be re-calculated with each row insertion.
-I would deal with this in the following way:
-        - For linear metrics I would add the new values to the relevant rows (only the ones which should be updated)
-        - For non-linear metrics I would re-calculate the metric using the launches non-aggregated table and then insert the values to the relevant rows.

 # Testing
 In order to execute the pipeline run the `__main__` part of the `src/main.py` file.